About our collections

 About our services

-Green’s copiers do not take cash.
-You must use a Stanford ID card (with a StanfordCardPlan account) or purchase a copy card to make copies, available at the cash-to-card machine near the Circulation Desk.
+The printers do not take cash.
+You must use a Stanford ID card (or your StanfordCardPlan account) or purchase a copy card to make copies, available at the Circulation Desk.

 For detailed directions, see Print, copy, scan